 The Governance and Nominations Committee reviews candidates for service on the Board and recommends nominees for election to fill vacancies on the Board of Directors, including nomination for re-election of directors whose terms are due to expire.
 In discharging its responsibility to nominate candidates for election to the Board of Directors, the Governance and Nominations Committee endeavors to identify, recruit and nominate candidates characterized by wisdom, sound judgment, excellent business skills, maturity and high integrity.
 In particular, the Governance and Nominations Committee seeks individuals with a record of accomplishment in their chosen fields who display the independence of mind and strength of character to be committed to representing the long-term interests of our stockholders.
 The Governance and Nominations Committee also seeks to ensure that the Board of Directors is composed of individuals of diverse backgrounds, including with respect to age and gender, who have a variety of complementary experience, skills and relationships relevant to Ciena's business.
-This diversity of background and experience includes ensuring that the Board includes individuals with experience or skills sufficient to meet the requirements to have a majority of independent directors and an audit committee financial expert.
+This diversity of background and experience includes ensuring that the Board includes individuals with experience or skills sufficient to meet the requirements of the various rules and regulations of The New York Stock Exchange and the Securities and Exchange Commission (the "SEC"), such as the requirements to have a majority of independent directors and an audit committee financial expert.
 In nominating candidates to fill vacancies created by the expiration of the term of a director, the Governance and Nominations Committee determines whether the incumbent director is willing to stand for re-election.
-If so, the Governance and Nominations Committee entermines whether the incumbent director's during candidates to individual's familiarity with Ciena's business, operations or markets.
+If so, the Governance and Nominations Committee evaluates his or her performance to determine suitability for continued service, taking into consideration, among other things, each director's contributions to the Board, the value of the continuity of his or her service, and the individual's familiarity with Ciena's business, operations or markets.